Nekith/SchoolJammers/README.md

 ## Why School ?

-Because I wanted to take a theme from One Game A Month and I couldn't find a theme for this idea.
+Because I wanted to take a theme from One Game A Month and I couldn't find a theme fitting for it.
 So, I chose the low-brow comprehension of this theme : educational.

 ## Going Technical